christiangubana/rest-api/README.md

 $ npm start or nodemon // run it locally
 ```

-This is spin your server side project in the terminal and you should be able to see something like:
+This will spin your server-side project in the terminal and you should be able to see something like this:

 ```terminal